Dave0512/pdsnd_github/README.md

 ### Description
 The program is an analysis tool for bikeshare behaviour.
-The user can choose between the bikeshare data of chicago, new york city and washington.
+The user can choose between the bikeshare data of chicago, new york city and washington D. C..
 It is possible to carry out analyzes.

 ### Files used